 Severe Asthma Phenotypes Classified by Site of Airway Involvement and Remodeling via Chest CT Scan

-1Department of Internal Medicine, School of Medicine, Kyungpook National University, Daegu, Korea
+1Department of Internal Medicine, School of Medicine, Kyungpook National University, Kyungpook National University Hospital, Daegu, Korea

-5Department of Radiology, Seoul National University College of Medicine, Seoul, Korea
+5Department of Internal Medicine, Seoul National University Hospital, Seoul, Korea

-Methods: Chest CT images of severe asthma patients were retrospectively evaluated to classify phenotypes by site of airway involvement and remodeling.
+Methods: Chest CT images from severe asthma patients were retrospectively evaluated to classify phenotypes by site of airway involvement and remodeling.
 The association between radiologic subtypes and clinical characteristics was assessed.

-Results: Of 91 patients with severe asthma, 74 (81.3%) exhibited abnormal radiologic findings, including bronchial wall thickening (BT), mucus plugging (MP), or bronchiectasis (BE).
-BT severity and MP extent score were independently associated with peripheral blood eosinophil count (P = 0.012, r2 = 0.112) and sputum eosinophil count (P = 0.022, r2 = 0.090), respectively.
-The large-to-medium airway remodeling type (LA type), showing diffuse BT combined with MP and BE, accounted for 44% of the total patients and revealed higher peripheral blood eosinophil counts than other types.
-The small airway remodeling type (SA type), which accounted for 6.6%, showed a higher rate of fixed airflow obstruction, along with male- and smoker-predominance and more controller medication use than other phenotypes.
-In 26% of patients with severe asthma, no prominent airway remodeling was observed (near-normal type, NN type); NN type showed less requirement for oral steroid relative to LA and SA types.
+Results: Of 91 patients with severe asthma, 74 (81.3%) exhibited abnormal radiologic findings, including bronchial wall thickening (BT), mucus plugging (MP), and bronchiectasis (BE).
+The severity of BT and the extent of MP were independently associated with peripheral blood eosinophil count (P=.012, r2=0.112) and sputum eosinophil count (P=.022, r2=0.090), respectively.
+The large-to-medium airway remodeling type, which showed diffuse BT combined with MP and BE, accounted for 44% of patients and revealed higher peripheral blood eosinophil counts than other types.
+In the small airway remodeling type, which accounted for 6.6% of patients, we observed a higher rate of fixed airflow obstruction, along with a predominance of males and smokers and more frequent use of controller medication than other phenotypes.
+In 26% of patients with severe asthma, no prominent airway remodeling was observed (near-normal type); the near-normal type required oral corticosteroids less frequently than the large-to-medium airway and small airway remodeling types.

-Conclusions: Three different structural types can be distinguished by chest CT findings, depending on the site of airway involvement and remodeling pattern in lungs of patients with severe asthma.
-Remodeling in large-to-medium sized airways revealed an association with systemic eosinophilic inflammation in severe asthma.
+Conclusions: Depending on the site of airway involvement and remodeling pattern, 3 different structural types can be distinguished in chest CT findings from patients with severe asthma.
+Remodeling in large-to-medium sized airways revealed an association with systemic eosinophilic inflammation in patients with severe asthma.

 Key words: Asthma, Phenotype, Tomography, X-ray, Airway remodeling